thelocker98/MixMaster/README.md

 2. Configure the device using the MixMaster App
 3. Start making you audio experience better

+## Download and installation
+- Go to the [releases page](https://github.com/thelocker98/MixMaster/releases) and download the [latest version](https://github.com/thelocker98/MixMaster/releases/latest)'s executable `mixmaster`
+- Once the file is downloaded you can put it in a convenient place and then launch it by double clicking on it.

 ## Contributing
 Contributions are welcome!
 If you want to help develop MixMaster, feel free to submit issues or pull requests.